 The Assessment was 'engagement led' to ensure that the views of our residents were the main drivers for producing the document, placing them at the heart of the next Well-being Plan.
 In preparing for the engagement, workshops were held with regional PSB partners in May and June 2021 to explore their ideas on how to conduct the engagement and the actual content of the regional Well-being Survey and stakeholder events.
 The engagement activities were developed based on these views, some examples of which were the desire to include more open-ended questions in the Well-being Survey, run the survey in September after the summer holidays and conduct a specific schools survey to record responses from younger people.

-Consultation and involvement was carried out over two steps:
+Engagement and consultation will be carried out over two steps:

-Initial engagement - this was carried out to inform the writing of the first draft of the Well-being Assessment.
+Initial engagement - this was carried out in order to inform the writing of the first draft of the Well-being Assessment.
 This stage took place from June - October 2021.
-Regionally this consultation received 1333 responses - Carmarthenshire (609), Ceredigion (405) and Pembrokeshire (319).